-For now, it is by appointment only.
+Usually we’re open from May through September.
+For 2019 we will not be open during the month of May.
+It is by appointment only.
 If the response to this project is great, I’ll set regular hours and days.
 I’ll always make the best effort I can to accommodate visitors, especially those who are travelling from a distance and are on tight schedules.
 CALL OR EMAIL AHEAD use the contact information (click here or see menu) to get in touch and I’ll mail the address and directions.

 How Much does it Cost?

 Free.
 I will have a donation can handy for those who are willing and able to support the garden.

 $20/car for the optional escorted “Herb Drive” (see below)

 - A long dirt road– Wild Ozark is in a very remote location.
 It is six miles down a dirt road.
 There are 6 low-water bridges to cross, so if it rains more than an inch or two, the road could become impassable.

 - Lots of photo opportunity– beautiful scenery to see along the roadside.
 You will see beautiful fields, pastures, old barns, old homesteads, forests, and possibly wildlife.
 You’ll definitely see a lot of beauty and tremendous biodiversity in plants.

 - Herb Drive – For $20/car you can take an “Herb Drive”- there are lots of plants and herbs of interest down this road.
 I will conduct a driving herb walk by meeting you at the front end of the road and escorting you back here with lots of stops along the way to get out and see plants like black cohosh, blue cohosh, green dragon, jack-in-the-pulpit, wild hydrangea, giant solomon’s seal, trout lilies, etc. Here’s a post I have about the plants and sights I often see and photograph on the way here.